DUI case dismissed after Fort Collins officer muted bodycam for 30 minutes

 FOX31 has previously reported there have been at least nine Haferman cases where breath and blood results showed no alcohol or drugs and a 10th case where marijuana test results were below the legal limit for impaired driving.

-But the Zimmerman case is especially unique because she was arrested even though she never took a breath or a blood test despite her response to Haferman on body cam video:
+But the Zimmerman case is especially unique because she was arrested even though she never took a breath or a blood test, despite her response to Haferman on body camera video:

-On the way to the hospital, Haferman muted his bodycam and never turned it back on for the remaining 30 minutes of the 47 minutes it was activated.
+On the way to the hospital, Haferman muted his body camera and never turned it back on for the remaining 30 minutes of the 47 minutes it was activated.

-The entire portion of the bodycam video at the hospital was blurred by FCPS.
+The entire portion of the body camera video at the hospital was blurred by FCPS.

 Nonetheless, Zimmerman’s DUI charge was later dismissed and her driver’s license was reinstated after the Department of Revenue held a hearing.